 - Lack of churn strategy – Using demographic and behavioral variables to develop a churn model that understands and calculates the correlation and trends that lead to churn can help you re-engage customers before they are predicted to churn.

-Once you have developed your model and segmented members based on predictive analytics, design a customized communication strategy for segmented members.
+Once you have developed your model and segmented members based on predictive customer loyalty analytics, design a customized communication strategy for segmented members.

 Solution: Consider including different personalized offers to incentivize participation and remind members who are not participating what they are missing out on by not participating.